What You're Up Against

 Getting Your Learner Licence

-Pass the Driver Knowledge Test (DKT) — it's an online interactive test that costs $57 and gives you unlimited attempts.
+Pass the Driver Knowledge Test (DKT).
+It's an online interactive test that costs $57 and gives you unlimited attempts.
 You can do it from home.

 Building Your Hours